balancer/scaffold-balancer-v3/README.md

 It uses example contracts for a custom pool, custom pool factory, test files, and deployment scripts.
 The core idea is to help educate developers with creating custom pools and integrating with BalancerV3, and to provide a starting point for developers to create their own custom pools and factories.

-This repo carries this goal out by providing the following things:
+When users clone this repo "off-the-shelf" they simply have to follow the environment setup instructions, run a few commands, and then they will have an example custom pool factory, and custom pools that they can interact with in a local front end.
+This README walks a user through the ins and outs of these example custom pool contracts.
+Once a user has gone through these example contracts, they can then use them as starting templates to create their own custom pool factories and pools.

+The ability to interact with your own custom pool in a local front end is powerful as the front end is based on the same SDK and APIs / Subgraphs that Balancer as a protocol uses.

+To expand on this, let's outline what this repo provides in more detail:

 1. A README to walk a dev through using the different functionalities of the repo.
 2. A front-end prototyping tool, example smart contracts and scripts, to help showcase simple integrations with Balancer's core architecture.
 3. Use of the same front-end framework with your own custom pools, and walking you through how to do so using the example smart contracts and scripts to start.

 ✏️ The agenda of this README is listed below:

 0. **Checkpoint 0** - 📚 Setup of the environment.
-1. **Checkpoint 1** - 🌊 Creating a custom pool, registering, initializing it with balancerV3 vault, and interacting with it.
+1. **Checkpoint 1** - 🌊 Creating a custom pool smart contract.
-2. **Checkpoint 2** - 🔧 Creating a custom pool factory, deploying it, and generating a pool from it that you can interact with.
+2. **Checkpoint 2** - 🔧 Creating a custom pool factory, deploying it, and generating said pool from it that you can interact with using the front end in your local host.
 3. **Checkpoint 3** - 🧪 Writing Typical Unit and Fuzz Tests for Custom Pool Example
 4. **Checkpoint 4** - 🎨 Creating Your Own Custom Pool with the Template Files
 5. **Checkpoint 5** - 📡 Integrate pool with the Balancer v3 Subgraph
 6. **Checkpoint 6** - 🧭 Integrate pool with the Smart Order Router (SOR)

+In general, all smart contracts sections of this repo will already have `Example` smart contracts.
+These smart contract examples will be explained within this README.

 ## Checkpoint 0: 📦 Environment 📚